 These dogs are also active and intelligent, requiring plenty of mental and physical exercise.

-They are a perfect fit for someone who will shower them with affection and doesn't mind their frequent shedding.
+They are a perfect fit for someone who will show them affection and doesn't mind their frequent shedding.

 39. Great Dane